Viennese Crescents are a light, rich, buttery cookie traditionally made with almonds and shaped into crescents.

 Okay but if you know me at all you know I don’t care how pretty a cookie is if it doesn’t taste good.
 And let me tell you. . .these cookies are DELICIOUS.

-The cookies have a light texture with a buttery taste.
 Using ground almonds in the dough gives the cookies an almond flavor heightened by a touch of vanilla.
+Sweet and light, they have a melt-in-your-mouth buttery crumb that’s impossible not to love.
+They’re even in the shape of a smile!

 Salted Caramel Thumbprints are a hit on any Christmas cookie platter but will make people happy any time of year.
 Checkerboard Cookies and Stained Glass Cookies are more fun additions to your holiday dessert tray.

 Baking for kids?
-You need Peanut Butter Reindeer Cookies and Apple Peanut Butter Oatmeal Cookies sure.
-(Although I think I like them as much as the kids I’ve served them to.)
+You need Peanut Butter Reindeer Cookies!
+Although I think I like those just as much as the kids I’m baking them for.

 If you like the almond flavor in these crescent cookies, I know you’re going to go crazy for Double Chocolate Frosted Almond Cookies.
 I mean, it’s almonds + chocolate. . . what’s not to love?